Magenta-Duck/SockCam/doc/specification-001-mvp.md

   * Red: No connection
   * Green: Connection active.

 7.2.
-Have a "Status" text label that displays a short messag so that we can keep the user informed as to what the application is currently doing (e.g. Taking Photo, Sending Photo, Idle).
+Have a "Status" text label that displays a short message so that we can keep the user informed as to what the application is currently doing (e.g. Taking Photo, Sending Photo, Idle).

 ### 8. Connection Error